-TAKE NOTICE that an Annual and Special Meeting of Shareholders (the "Meeting") of D-BOX Technologies Inc. (the "Corporation") will be held at the McCord Museum, 690 Sherbrooke West Street, Montreal, Québec, on August 17, 2016 at 10:00 a.m. for the following purposes:
+TAKE NOTICE that an Annual and Special Meeting of Shareholders (the "Meeting") of D-BOX Technologies Inc. (the "Corporation") will be held at the McCord Museum, 690 Sherbrooke West Street, Montreal, Québec, on August 9, 2017 at 10:00 a.m. for the following purposes:

-- 1. To receive and consider the consolidated financial statements of the Corporation for the fiscal year ended March 31, 2016 and the auditors' report thereon; - 2.
-To elect directors: - 3.
+- 1. To receive and consider the consolidated financial statements of the Corporation for the fiscal year ended March 31, 2017 and the auditors' report thereon; - 2.
+To elect directors; - 3.
 To appoint Ernst & Young LLP as auditors of the Corporation and authorize the directors to fix their remuneration; - 4.
-To consider, and if deemed advisable adopt, a resolution in the form annexed as Schedule A to the Management Proxy Circular, ratifying and approving the Amended and Restated Shareholder Rights Plan of the Corporation; - 5.
-To consider, and if deemed advisable, adopt a special resolution in the form annexed as Schedule B to the Management Proxy Circular, authorizing an amendment to the Articles of the Corporation so as to, if deemed advisable by the Board of Directors of the Corporation, consolidate, no later than twelve months from the date of the Meeting, the issued and outstanding Class A common shares of the Corporation on the basis of one Class A common share for a maximum of every ten Class A common shares issued and outstanding; and - 6.
+To consider, and if deemed advisable, adopt a special resolution in the form annexed as Schedule A to the Management Proxy Circular, authorizing an amendment to the Articles of the Corporation so as to, if deemed advisable by the Board of Directors of the Corporation, consolidate, no later than twelve months from the date of the Meeting, the issued and outstanding Class A common shares of the Corporation on the basis of one Class A common share for a maximum of every ten Class A common shares issued and outstanding; and - 5.
 To transact such other business as may properly be brought before the Meeting.

-Only persons registered as shareholders on the records of the Corporation as of the close of business on July 5, 2016 (the "Record Date") are entitled to receive notice of, and to vote or act at, the Meeting.
+Only persons registered as shareholders on the records of the Corporation as of the close of business on June 27, 2017 (the "Record Date") are entitled to receive notice of, and to vote or act at, the Meeting.
 No person who becomes a shareholder after the Record Date will be entitled to vote or act at the Meeting or any adjournment thereof.

 If you are unable to attend the Meeting in person, please complete and sign the enclosed form of proxy and deliver it to Computershare Investor Services Inc. (i) by mail or hand delivery to Proxy Department, 100 University Avenue, 8th Floor, Toronto, Ontario M5J 2Y1, or (ii) by facsimile to 416-263-9524 or 1-866-249-7775.
 A shareholder may also vote using the internet at www.investorvote.com or by telephone at 1-866-732-8683.
-In order to be valid and acted upon at the Meeting, the form of proxy must be received no later than 5:00 p.m. (eastern time) on August 15, 2016 or be deposited with the Secretary of the Corporation before the commencement of the Meeting or any adjournment thereof.
+In order to be valid and acted upon at the Meeting, the form of proxy must be received no later than 5:00 p.m. (eastern time) on August 4, 2017 or be deposited with the Secretary of the Corporation before the commencement of the Meeting or any adjournment thereof.

-DATED at Longueuil, Québec July 8, 2016
+DATED at Longueuil, Québec June 29, 2017